An Empirical Study on the Computation Budget of Co-Optimization of Robot Design and Control in Simulation: Experimentation

 However, it is also possible to execute the second ``controller only optimization'' phase each time a new best design is found (instead of only once at the end).
 We call this method \textit{retrain every new best}.
-In this experiment, we compare \textit{retrain end} and \textit{retrain every new best}, under the same \textit{reduced quantity} parameter values considered in the previous experiment.
-Specifically, we compute the average difference in objective value between these two methods under the same computation budget.
-The interpretation is easy: when the difference in objective value is positive, it means that \textit{retrain every new best} performs better than \textit{retrain end} for that computation budget.
+In this experiment, we compare \textit{retrain end} and \textit{retrain every new best}, with the same \textit{budget per design} parameter values.
+Specifically, we compute the average difference in objective value between these two methods for the same computation budget.
+The interpretation is easy: when the difference in objective value is positive, it means that \textit{retrain every new best} performs better than \textit{retrain end} and vice versa.
 The results are shown in Figure~\ref{fig:coopt_strat_comparison}.

-In general, neither strategy is better than the other for every computation budget and environment.
-There are, however, some patterns that are common across all environments.
+Under our experimental setting the results are inconclusive and neither strategy is better than the other for every computation budget and environment.
+However, there are some patterns that are common in all environments.
 The best strategy for very low computation budgets is \textit{retrain end} for all of the environments, represented by the negative spike for budgets lower than 1e6 steps\footnote{ This negative spike appears to be delayed in \jorgen.
 This is to be expected, as \jorgen uses more than 17 times as many steps per design as any of the other environments. }.
 This result has an intuitive explanation.
 At the beginning of the co-design procedure, new best designs are found very frequently, as most of these early designs are generated randomly and do not perform very well.
-Consequently, computation time is wasted if the controllers of these bad designs are retrained, since it is very likely that a better design will be found later on that makes the previous retraining procedure useless.
+Consequently, computation budget is wasted if the controllers of these bad designs are retrained, since it is very likely that a better design will be found later on that makes the previous retraining procedure useless.